HarshCic/wittrUdacity/README.md

 # Wittr

-This is a silly little demo app for an offline-first course.
+This is a silly little demo app for an offline-first course of Udacity.

 You could run the app either using machine dependnecies, or using docker